Zbruch Idol: Identification controversy

 Rybakov also claimed the side with the female figure holding a horn as the front of the idol, based on the bottom-tier figure, which is shown with legs as if seen from head-on, the two adjoining sides showing the legs from the side, and the fourth side left blank.
 Finally, Rybakov believes that the idol's overall phallic shape is meant to unite all of the smaller figures as a single overarching all seeing larger deity, Rod.

 According to Aleksey Komar and Natalia Khamaiko (2011), the sculpture is a fake produced by Tymon Zaborowski, whose estate was located near the place where the statue was found.

-Popular Culture
+Popular culture

 A reproduction of the idol figures in the 2022 film The Northman.

+A copy of the sculpture was installed by Wawel Castle in Kraków.
+It is a stone carving created during 1963–1968.
+A number of other replicas are installed in other countries as well.